Janesak1977/ATTiny85-20-LED-snowflakes/README.md

 ATtiny85 pin assignments
 ------------------------
-(legs numbered 1..8 counterclockwise from leg marked with dot) Leg  Function
+(legs numbered 1..8 counterclockwise from leg marked with dot)

- 1    Reset, no connection
+1. Reset, no connection
- 2    D3 GREEN channel
+2. D3 GREEN channel
- 3    D4 ORANGE channel
+3. D4 ORANGE channel
- 4    GND
+4. GND
- 5    D0 WHITE channel
+5. D0 WHITE channel
- 6    D1 BLUE channel
+6. D1 BLUE channel
- 7    D2 YELLOW channel
+7. D2 YELLOW channel
- 8    +5V
+8. +5V

 Code
 ----
-Written using the Arduino IDE and Arduino-Tiny cores , the target to select is the ATtiny85 @ 8MHz (internal oscillator, BOD disabled).
+Written using the Arduino IDE and Arduino-Tiny cores (http://code.google.com/p/arduino-tiny/); the target to select is the ATtiny85 @ 8MHz (internal oscillator, BOD disabled).
 Look up how to program the ATtiny using Arduino, and programming it using Arduino as an IDE.

 Tested installation
 -------------------